 WHAT SHOULD I SUBMIT?
 We welcome written works (no more than 500 words per entry please) that are typed or clearly printed, and original art and photography.
 Digital entries are encouraged.
 One entry per student.
 A written entry may be accompanied by original artwork.

 There is also a special section of the anthology entitled “River Voices” that is exclusively for entries submitted in foreign languages.
 In past anthologies, entries in Spanish, Chinese, Hindi, Russian and Japanese were submitted.
 Translations must be provided with foreign language submissions.

 HOW DO I SUBMIT?
 It’s easy!
 Simply fill out the entry form (see link below).
 We are requesting that all submissions be made electronically.
 See the step-by-step instructions for details.
 Please keep a copy of your work.
 Honoring Our Rivers reserves rights and permissions for printing and reproductions.

 Click to download an entry form All entry forms must be signed.

-The submission deadline for this year’s anthology is April 28, 2023
+The submission deadline for next year’s anthology is April 30, 2024

 TEACHERS: We’d love for you to encourage your students to submit.
 Students can either submit their work directly to us, or you can help them and send us their entries.
 Teachers who submit student entries will receive a copy of the anthology for classroom or personal use.
 Please consider incorporating the Honoring Our Rivers Student Anthology into your curriculum.
 You can spend as little as part of one class period, or devote a week-long project to it.
 It can help students meet Oregon’s Educational Standards for the language arts and science.